Bulldogs Hold Off Madison In Shootout

 But then it appeared special teams might become a big factor.
 A bad snap on the PAT resulted in a Bulldogs miss, making it a one-score lead, 28-20.
 Madison County’s Morgan Tompkins then took the short kickoff all the way down to the Luray 19-yard line.

-Luray came up with the biggest defensive stop of the game, however, shutting the Mountaineers down on fourth-and-goal from the two.
+Luray came up with the biggest defensive stop of the game, however, shutting the Mountaineers (6-5) down on fourth-and-goal from the 2.
 Bryant then got the Bulldogs out from deep in their own territory with a 77-yard rush on the next play.

 “It was a huge stop for us,” Jeffries said.
 “That changed momentum.
 They kind of put their head down a little bit.
 Then Cason was able to break it out with the long trap and we were able to score and get a little separation.
 That was a key moment in the game.”